AI Features

 AI Lesson Builder

-The lesson builder is the most powerful AI feature.
+The lesson builder is the main AI feature.
 It generates a complete, structured lesson from a topic, target language, and CEFR level.

 How It Works